gmnevton/NitroPascal/README.md

 ## About compiler

 >> 2024-02-10
-This is "work in progres" type repo for the time being.
+This is "work in progress" type repo for the time being.
 All projects are made using Delphi 10.2.3.
 For now there is no external dependencies - but this can change at any time.